johnkou97/johnkou97.github.io/_projects/reinforcement.md

 <div class="caption">
     Video animations of the agent's behavior in the `Catch` environment, during different stages of the training process.
 Each video contains 3 evaluation episodes (no exploration or training).
 Left: middle of training (after 100 epochs of training).
 Right: end of training (after 150 epochs of training).
 </div>

+We can see that at 0 epochs of training, the agent is moving randomly and is only able to catch a few balls, just by chance.
+After 50 epochs of training, the agent still moves more or less randomly, but is able to catch some more balls.
+After 100 epochs of training, the agent has learned to move more efficiently and is able to catch most of the balls.
+At 150 epochs of training, the agent has learned the optimal policy and is able to catch all the balls.
+We can also see that in the histograms of the rewards obtained by the agent during evaluation in all four stages of training for the 10 episodes.
+The histograms are shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">